freesewing/freesewing/markdown/dev/reference/plugins/bust/en.md

 Published as [@freesewing/plugin-bust][1], this plugin helps you adapt menswear patterns for people with breasts.
 If you are designing a womenswear pattern, you won't need this plugin.
-But if you're adapting a menswear pattern for breasts or merely want to accomodate both people with and without breasts, this plugin can help you accomplish that.
+But if you're adapting a menswear pattern for breasts or merely want to accommodate both people with and without breasts, this plugin can help you accomplish that.

 ## Installation